anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: There is nothing in a caterpillar that tells you it's going to be a butterfly.
+Quote: You are never given a wish without also being given the power to make it come true.
+You may have to work for it, however.

-By: Buckminster Fuller
+By: Richard Bach